PavanRangani/docs/docs/prd/insurance/insurance-requirement.md

 [Mockup of Add dialog](https://drive.google.com/file/d/1LirlQHgzMjosABVogdYtb6swdJZNSHKQ/view)

+#### Valuable Articles

+- For valuable articles, under Policy limits,  when user select Blanket type, system allows user to enter values
+- But when user selects Itemized, system pulls current value data of all assets of selected type and shows it here.
+  - For e.g. When user selects Itemized for Arts, system pulls current valuation of all assets of type ART and shows its sum in Insured value field.

 ## SAVE AS DRAFT

 - While adding new insurance if you have filled partial details  but you want to save your work then you can  use SAVE AS DRAFT